MelodieBazGui/StryckyzzzEnvironmentSystem/PROJECT_LICENSE.md

-# StryckyzzzEnvironmentSystem Public Use License (v1.1)

-**Copyright © EmeJay Bazeries Guilbault**
-**Creator Alias:** Stryckoeurzzz
-**Contact Email:** emejay.b.g@gmail.com
-**Effective Date:** 07/06/2025

----

-## 1. Definitions

-**"Software"** refers to the StryckyzzzEnvironmentSystem, including its code, structure, assets, and documentation.
-**"You" / "User"** refers to any individual or entity using the Software.
-**"Derivative Work"** refers to original creations built using or inspired by the Software.
-**"Commercial Use"** means any use intended for commercial advantage, financial gain, or monetization.
-**"Small Entity"** means individuals, students, educators, artists, or teams with annual gross revenue under $100,000 USD.

----

-## 2. Grant of Use

-You are granted a royalty-free, non-exclusive, non-transferable, revocable license to use, access, and interact with the Software for personal, educational, artistic, or small-scale creative purposes, under the following terms.

----

-## 3. Permitted Uses

-You **may**:
-- Use the Software for personal, educational, and creative purposes.
-- Share, demonstrate, or publish media created with the Software.
-- Create Derivative Works based on the Software.
-- Distribute and monetize Derivative Works **only if**:
-  - You are a Small Entity.
-  - The value lies primarily in your added content, not the Software itself.
-  - You do not include the Software itself as a core or redistributable component.

----

-## 4. Prohibited Uses

-You **may not**:
-- Sell, license, rent, sublicense, or redistribute the Software, in whole or part.
-- Include the Software in any product or service where it forms a core feature or is necessary for functionality.
-- Copy, repackage, modify, or rebrand the Software for distribution.
-- Use the Software in any context where its value is the primary reason for monetization.

----

-## 5. Commercial Licensing

-For use in commercial projects or by organizations not qualifying as Small Entities, you **must** obtain a commercial license.

-📧 **To inquire**, contact: emejay.b.g@gmail.com

----

-## 6. Termination

-Any violation of this license automatically terminates your rights under it.
-Upon termination, you must cease all use and distribution of the Software and Derivative Works that include it.

----

-## 7. No Warranty

-The Software is provided “as is,” without warranty of any kind, express or implied.
-The author disclaims all liability for any damages resulting from use or misuse of the Software.

----

-## 8. Governing Law

-This license shall be governed by and construed in accordance with the laws of France.
-All legal disputes arising from this license shall be subject to the exclusive jurisdiction of the courts of France.

-This license shall be interpreted and enforced under the laws of France.
-Nothing in this license shall be construed as a waiver of the author's moral rights as defined by French Intellectual Property Code (Code de la propriété intellectuelle).
----

-## 9. Summary (Non-Legal)

-✔️ You can:
-- Use this tool freely for personal and creative purposes.
-- Share or sell your creations made with it, if you're a small creator.

-❌ You cannot:
-- Sell or repackage the tool itself.
-- Include it in a product you're selling unless you have a commercial license.

----

-## Version

-**License Version:** 1.1
-**License Author:** EmeJay Bazeries Guilbault (Stryckoeurzzz)
-**Contact:** emejay.b.g@gmail.com
+StryckyzzzEnvironmentSystem License (Dual-License v3.1)

+Copyright © 2025
+EmeJay Bazeries Guilbault (alias Stryckoeurzzz)
+Contact: emejay.b.g@gmail.com

+Effective Date: July 6, 2025

+1. Definitions

+“Software”: The StryckyzzzEnvironmentSystem, including but not limited to source code, binaries, assets, and any documentation prepared by the Licensor.

+“Licensor”: EmeJay Bazeries Guilbault, also known as Stryckoeurzzz.

+“User” / “You”: Any person or organization making use of the Software under this License.

+“Derivative Work”: Any project or material that incorporates, adapts, or modifies the Software in whole or in part.

+“Commercial Use”: Use of the Software tied to revenue, whether direct or indirect — for instance SaaS, licensing, product sales, or paid services.

+“Small Entity”: An individual, student, educator, artist, or group with annual revenue below USD $100,000.

+2. License Model

+This License operates under a dual-license scheme:

+Community License (Sections 3–6): Free to use for Small Entities and non-commercial activity.

+Commercial License (Section 7): Required for all other usage.

+By using the Software, you accept either the Community License or, where it applies, the Commercial License.

+3. Community License Grant

+For those who qualify, the Licensor provides a non-exclusive, worldwide, royalty-free, revocable license to:

+Use the Software for personal projects, research, education, or creative/artistic work.

+Develop, adapt, and share Derivative Works, as long as:

+You fall under the definition of a Small Entity.

+The core value of what you distribute comes from your own contribution, not just the Software.

+The Software is not redistributed as a standalone product or as the primary engine.

+4. Restrictions (Community License)

+Under the Community License, you must not:

+Sell, sublicense, rent, or otherwise distribute the Software in its original form.

+Include it as an indispensable part of a product or service.

+Rebrand or repackage the Software as if it were your own.

+Monetize projects with it unless you are clearly a Small Entity.

+5. Attribution

+If you distribute a Derivative Work, you are required to:

+State plainly that it uses or is based on the StryckyzzzEnvironmentSystem.

+Provide a reference or link back to this License.

+6. Termination (Community License)

+Violation of these terms results in the immediate termination of the Community License.
+If this occurs, you must stop all use and distribution of both the Software and any related Derivative Works.

+7. Commercial License

+If you are not a Small Entity, or if your use is commercial in nature, you must secure a separate Commercial License Agreement from the Licensor.

+7.1 Rights Granted

+After payment and agreement, the Licensor provides a non-exclusive, worldwide license to:

+Use the Software within commercial projects or services.

+Modify and create Derivative Works.

+Distribute or sublicense the Software, but only within the terms of the Commercial License.

+7.2 Fees and Terms

+The price, scope of rights, and support conditions are negotiated directly between the Licensor and the Licensee in writing.
+Failure to meet payment obligations results in immediate termination of the Commercial License.

+📧 Inquiries: emejay.b.g@gmail.com

+8. Third-Party Licenses

+This License applies only to components authored by the Licensor.

+Some parts of the Software may depend on external libraries (e.g., JOGL).
+Those remain under their own terms.
+This License does not override them.
+Where a conflict exists, the third-party license governs for that portion.

+9. Disclaimer of Warranty

+The Software is provided “AS IS”.
+No guarantees are offered — neither express nor implied — including merchantability, fitness for a particular purpose, or protection against infringement.

+10. Limitation of Liability

+The Licensor is not responsible for any loss or damages — whether direct, indirect, incidental, or consequential — that may arise from using the Software.

+11. Governing Law

+This License falls under the jurisdiction of French law.
+Disputes are subject to the exclusive authority of the courts of France.
+The Licensor’s moral rights, as recognized by the French Intellectual Property Code, remain reserved.

+12. Quick Summary (Non-Binding)

+ Free for individuals, students, educators, artists, and small creators (< $100k/year).

+ You’re allowed to build, adapt, and share works using it.

+ You cannot resell, redistribute, or repackage the Software itself.

+ Larger companies and commercial users must negotiate a paid license.

+ Dependencies like JOGL carry their own license obligations.